Dr. Justin Wright

 Steve Anderson (research associate/lab manager) worked in the Wright lab from 2011-2014.
 His primary focus was on Longleaf Pine savannah research at Fort Bragg, and managing laboratory operations.
 Steve continues to work at Duke as a research associate in the Bernhardt lab.

 Bonnie McGill (lab manager) and Bowie-wan Kenobi (lab pup) worked with Justin from 2007-2012.
 During that time, Bonnie was a major contributor to Wright lab as a whole.
-She is now pursuing a Ph.D. at Michigan State University.
+She recently completed her Ph.D. at Michigan State University.

 Amanda Koltz, PhD. defended May 2015.
 Dissertation title: "The changing structure and function of arthropod food webs in a warming arctic."